-Do you have stubborn areas of fat that aren’t responding to dietary changes or exercise?
-You might be curious about non-surgical body contouring treatments that target and destroy fat cells without surgery.
-These include CoolSculpting®, SculpSure®, UltraShape®, truSculpt® and Vanquish®.
+It’s frustrating.
+You spend hours at the gym each week and eat a clean diet, yet those stubborn areas of fat aren’t responding to all your hard work.
+You might be curious about non-surgical body contouring treatments that target and destroy fat cells without surgery like CoolSculpting®, SculpSure®, UltraShape®, truSculpt® and Vanquish®.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some of these options work by freezing fat cells, others employ heat through the use of ultrasound or radiofrequency energy.
+Some of these options work by freezing fat cells while others employ heat through the use of ultrasound or radiofrequency energy.
 They offer a targeted way to reshape areas such as your abdomen, love handles, thighs and upper arms.

 But are they safe?
-And are the changes permanent?
+Are the changes permanent?
+How quickly will you see results?

 Dermatologist Shilpi Khetarpal, MD, answers common questions about these minimally invasive body-shaping solutions.